Desert greening: Australia

 Australia is the world's driest inhabited continent, with a significant portion covered by arid or semi-arid deserts.
 In recent years, there have been various efforts and initiatives focused on desert greening in Australia.
 One notable example is the "Great Green Wall" project, inspired by similar initiatives in Africa, which aims to create a vegetation barrier of local native plants across Australia's east coast to prevent desertification and erosion.
 Another approach to desert greening in Australia involves the use of regenerative farming and land management techniques.
 These techniques aim to restore degraded soils and improve water retention, which can support the growth of vegetation and increase biodiversity.
 Additionally, there are ongoing research and development projects that explore innovative techniques to facilitate desert greening, such as solar-powered desalination plants, drought-resistant crop varieties, and the use of native plant species that can thrive in arid environments.
-It is important to note that the success of desert greening initiatives depends on various factors, including local climate conditions, access to water resources, suitable plant species, and sustainable land management practices.
+The success of desert greening initiatives depends on various factors, including local climate conditions, access to water resources, suitable plant species, and sustainable land management practices.

 Sundrop Farms launched a greenhouse in 2016 to produce 15,000 tonnes of tomatoes using only desert soil and desalinated water piped from Spencer Gulf.